PROJECTS

 • DRA-MUR-CI

-The DRA-MUR-CI project (2009-2013) focused on the sustainable development and conservation of the Drava and Mura rivers in Slovenia.
+The DRA-MUR-CI project (2009-2013) focused on the sustainable development and conservation of the Drava and Mura rivers in Slovenia and Austria.
 It combined habitat restoration and invasive species control with public engagement and education.
 The project aimed to improve the ecological status of the rivers while promoting their sustainable use, balancing environmental protection with regional economic development.

 • BIOMURA